 Is my home or apartment a good fit for Airbnb?

 You can list almost any property on Airbnb.
 Your space may be luxurious, quirky, or simple and affordable, and there’s a perfect guest for it.
-But you need to create a detailed, honest listing that showcases unique features that may appeal to your potential guests and be frank about the pros and cons of your listing.
+However, you need to create a detailed and honest listing that showcases the unique features that may appeal to your potential guests, and be frank about the pros and cons of your listing.

 Provide a detailed description and professional photos to help guests understand exactly what to expect.
 And of course, you should set a fair price.
 Many travelers are okay with staying in a modest space if they feel it’s a good value.